albar965/littlenavmap-manual/src/en/OPTIONS.rst

 Here you can set preferences for flight plan calculation or change the default filename for saving flight plans.

+.. _flight-plan-avoid-overwrite:

 Avoid overwriting Flight Plan with not matching departure and destination
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Check this option to avoid overwriting flight plans with a new departure or destination after changing one of these.
+Check this option to avoid overwriting LNMPLN files with wrong flight plans after changing, departure, destination or any other parameter used in the flight plan file.

-The ``Save as`` dialog will show up instead of overwriting the current flight plan when you reverse the route, for example.
+The dialog :ref:`save-flight-plan-as` will show up instead of overwriting the current flight plan when you reverse the route, for example.

+.. _flight-plan-pattern:

 Pattern for default flight plan names
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^